asteyven/SET08103-base/units/unit05/unit05a.md

 ## Agile and Requirements

-We covered the [Four Values of the Agile Manifesto](https://agilemanifesto.org/) in [Lecture 02](../lecture02).
+We covered the [Four Values of the Agile Manifesto](https://agilemanifesto.org/) in [Unit 01b](../unit01/unit01b.md).
 The Agile Manifesto also defines [twelve principles](https://agilemanifesto.org/principles.html), two of which are of interest when discussing requirements:

 - **Manifesto principle 1** *Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.*
 - **Manifesto principle 2** *Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage*.